TheArqsz/writeups/HackTheBox/Machines/Static/README.md

 ## Privilege escalation

-To monitor processes running on the target 2, [pspy](https://github.com/DominicBreuker/pspy) was transfered and executed:
+To monitor processes running on the **target 2**, [pspy](https://github.com/DominicBreuker/pspy) was transfered and executed:

 ![Pspy transferred](images/pspy-transfer.png)
 ![Pspy running](images/pspy-running.png)

 Going back to first discovery of the second target.
 When port 80 was accessed, output of some command was shown.
 It was `/usr/bin/ersatool`.
-New session was established to target 2 and we tried to run this:
+New session was established to **target 2** and we tried to run this:

 ![ersatool](images/ersatool.png)